 This mode prioritizes query performance.
 It uses the "Merge-On-Write" mechanism to convert

 This mode only records the values of modified columns, avoiding redundant storage.
-During queries, multiple data sets need to be merged to obtain the latest values, which results in relatively lower performance.
-However, it is more suitable for scenarios with frequent updates but low query requirements (such as OLTP operations) or environments where storage costs are a concern.
+During queries, multiple data sets need to be merged to obtain the latest values, resulting in relatively lower performance.
+However, it is more suitable for scenarios with high-frequency updates but low query demands (such as OLTP applications) or environments sensitive to storage costs.

 |---|---|---|